miha-stopar/crypto-notes/proofs1.md

 ## Proofs of knowledge

 We haven't proved that sigma protocol is really a proof of knowledge yet.
-Intuitively, the special soundness is equivalent to the proof of knowledge, however, the proof is should say how the two accepting transcripts are found.
+Intuitively, the special soundness is equivalent to the proof of knowledge, however, the proof should say how the two accepting transcripts are found.

 The standard definition of proofs of knowledge which is given below was proposed by Bellare and Goldreich [4].
 Roughly, some older definitions went like this: if the verifier is always convinced, then there exists a knowledge extractor which can extract a knowledge from a prover.
 Bellare and Goldreich proposed definition which takes into account cases when the prover is able to convince the verifier with some non-constant probability smaller than 1.